usmaanalii/javascript/JavaScript30/analysis.md

 ### data selector

-If you give attributes a data element in the form `data-x` you can extract these via attribute selection, this is shown below.
+If you give elements a data element, in the form `data-x` you can extract these through attribute selection, this is shown below.

 ``` javascript
 const timeNodes = Array.from(document.querySelectorAll('[data-time]'));